GauravPandeyLab/ensemble_integration/README.md

 Due to IRB constraints, we are currently unable to publicly share the COVID-19 EHR dataset used in our study.
 However, we shared the model built based on the dataset for application in `covid19-model-built.zip` which can load by using `load_models.py` [(more detail here)](#saving-and-loading-ei-models).

-## Evaluate/Model Selection of EI models by Nested CV
+## Evaluate/Model Selection of EI models by nested CV

 ### Train base classifiers